-This article provides some guidance for patients who are frightened by a diagnostic finding of thecal sac compression, effacement or impingement.
+This article provides some guidance for patients who are frightened by a diagnostic finding of thecal sac impingement, compression, displacement or effacement.
 We will help to clarify the diagnosis and provide the facts of its relevance to most chronic back, neck and sciatica pain conditions.

 Impingement is a term which means that something is pressing against the structure.
 In most cases, this is done by a bulging disc, although osteophytes and general osteoarthritic change can also impinge on the thecal sac.
 Picture a finger pushing into a water balloon and you will get the visual idea here.
 There are other diagnostic terms that are identical or similar in their meaning and these may include:

 Herniated disc providing a mass effect on the thecal sac.